 - To provide liquidity to securities

-Following are the eligibility criteria have been prescribed for listing of company on stock exchange, through Initial public offer (IPO) & Further public offer (FPO):
+Following are the eligibility criteria have been prescribed for a listing of the company on the stock exchange, through Initial public offer (IPO) & Further public offer (FPO):

 Through regulation 26

 - The issuer has to fulfil all the following five conditions to make IPO:

 - The issuer has net tangible assets of at least 3 crore rupees in each of the preceding 3 full years (of twelve months each), of which not more than 50% are held in monetary assets.
 However, the limit of fifty per cent on monetary assets shall not be applicable in case the public offer is made entirely through an offer for sale.

 - It has a minimum average pre-tax operating profit of rupees 15 crores, calculated on a restated and consolidated basis, during the 3 most profitable years out of the immediately preceding 5 years.
 (3) It has a net worth of at least 1 crore rupees in each of the preceding 3 full years (of twelve months each)